CogComp/perspectrum/README.md

  - `data/`: contains the dataset at each stages of our annotations.
  - `experiments`: Jupyter notebooks containing different small experiments for dataset construction.

+## Model

+You can download the BERT-based baseline models for all four tasks from the [google drive](https://drive.google.com/drive/folders/1L3WlAtf9DrEhEgE46QIeceRimqLK8cMk?usp=sharing).

+## Demo

+We host a demo of our BERT-based baseline systems [here](http://orwell.seas.upenn.edu:4002/) The server code for the demo is available at this [repo](https://github.com/CogComp/perspectroscope)

 ## Citation
 Work is published under **the Creative Commons license**.